methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-07-ansible-sneak-peak-of-something-coming-soon.md

 ---
   title: Ansible - Sneak Peak of something coming soon :)
+toc: true
+toc_label: "Contents"
+excerpt: "So I started working on some theoretical ideas about 6-9 months ago around using Quagga in a highly scalable HA scenario and put it down for a bit.
+Now..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So I started working on some theoretical ideas about 6-9 months ago around using Quagga in a highly scalable HA scenario and put it down for